-As the final school term approaches, Rachael, from local tutoring company Tutor Doctor, shares her insights on how Covid-19 has impacted education…
+As we head towards the summer holidays, Rachael, from local tutoring company Tutor Doctor, shares her insights on how Covid-19 has impacted education…

 Parents’ evenings are currently being done virtually over a very short (5-15 minutes) duration.
 This means many parents are concerned they aren’t fully aware of what level their child is working at, and of any gaps they need to fill in.